Johnkayode/devwrites/README.md

-# Flask-blog
+# DevWrites

-A Flask project
+A blog for writing articles, built with Python/Flask